ADG248/CS2cfg/README.md

 **Counter-Strike 2 Configuration File - autoexec.cfg**<br/>
 This is a base template autoexec.cfg file for an easier setup from scratch.<br/>
-Set the values for the commands you want to use.
+- Set the values for the commands you want to use.
 Most are just 0 and 1, some others like sensitivity, need a specific value.<br/>
+- To find the value for a command that the game is already using, enter the command into the CS2 console without a value, and it will show you the value the game is using.<br/>
 >**⚠️Be aware that some values are already set for viewmodel, radar, audio, telemetry, and more.
 If you don’t want your settings to change, remove these first.**<br/>

 [![Download .zip](https://img.shields.io/badge/Download-.zip-blue)](https://github.com/ADG248/cs2cfg/archive/refs/heads/main.zip)